 The Wolf of Wall Street (Martin Scorsese, US, 2013)

-“Self-parody” is a word with pejorative meaning, but there’s no better or more fruitful way to think of Scorsese’s comedy-of-the-grotesque than to see it as a consciously parodic repetition of his own Goodfellas and Casino mode.
-These are characters who’d like to think they’re the tough guys in a Scorsese flick, but are actually just overvalued used car salesmen and amoral accounting schlubs.
+“Self-parody” is a word with pejorative meaning, but there’s no better or more fruitful way to think of Scorsese’s comedy-of-the-grotesque than as a consciously parodic version of his own Goodfellas and Casino mode.
+Here’s a rogues gallery that would like to think they’re the tough guys in a Scorsese flick, but are actually just overvalued used car salesmen and amoral accounting schlubs.
 “I’m not stupid,” Jonah Hill insists at one point.
 “I make million dollar deals with important people.”
 And that’s the crux of the film.
 If you want to feel like you’re smart when you’re not, or like you’re important when you’re not, or like you’re a stud when you’re not, the surest way is to have money.
-By denying the easy out of an explicitly moral message—a strategy similar to Kubrick’s in A Clockwork Orange and Full Metal Jacket—no film of the 2010s got so uncomfortably to America’s moral failing.
-I suspect this may end up looking like a precursor to Trumpism, the same way M looks like a precursor to WWII.
-It’s frighteningly easy to look at Hill’s character as he points at his own fat head and imagine him getting a cabinet position.
+By denying the easy out of an explicitly moral message, no film of the 2010s got so uncomfortably to America’s moral failing.
+I suspect this may end up looking like a precursor to Trumpism much the same way M looks like a precursor to WWII.
+It’s frighteningly easy to watch Hill’s character as he points at his own fat head and imagine him getting a cabinet position.

 Inside Llewyn Davis (Joel & Ethan Coen, US, 2013)